 What Is Cryptocurrency?

 While this may seem like a simple question, there are varying schools of thought among economists on exactly what cryptocurrencies are and what they can do.
 Here are the facts:

 - Instead of a bank or intermediary to track transactions, cryptocurrencies rely on a distributed ledger-based on blockchain technology.

 - Blockchains are secure by design, and the unique data associated with transactions prevents a single coin from being spent twice.

-- Whenever crypto changes hands, a new “block” is added to the digital ledger and the transaction is logged, but no discernable personal information is otherwise exchanged beyond the public “key” of each party.
+- Whenever crypto changes hands, a new “block” is added to the digital ledger.
+The transaction is logged, but no discernable personal information is otherwise exchanged beyond the public “key” of each party.

-- The distributed ledger that holds the blockchain is stored independently on millions of computers and requires the approval of at least 51% of systems in the network to make a change in the chain.
+- The distributed ledger that holds the blockchain is stored independently on millions of computers.
+It requires the approval of at least 51% of systems in the network to make a change in the chain.